PsyTeachR/ads-v1/docs/appendix-f-datatypes.md

 :::

 ::: {.warning data-latex=""}
 You can't mix data types in a vector; all elements of the vector must be the same data type.
 If you mix them, R will <a class='glossary' target='_blank' title='Changing the data type of values in a vector to a single compatible type.' href='https://psyteachr.github.io/glossary/c#coercion'>coerce</a> them so that they are all the same.
 If you mix doubles and integers, the integers will be changed to doubles.
-If you mix characters and numeric types, the numbers will be coerced to characters, so `r `hl(10)` would turn into <code><span class='st'>"10"</span></code>.
+If you mix characters and numeric types, the numbers will be coerced to characters, so <code><span class='fl'>10</span></code> would turn into <code><span class='st'>"10"</span></code>.
 :::

 #### Selecting values from a vector